ENJOYING A ROMANTIC EVENING WALK IN SHOREHAM-BY-SEA

 save for the ones growing just outside the naturist beach.

-Kite-surfers and other watersports enthusiasts
+Kite surfers and other watersports enthusiasts

 seem to be having the time of their lives